codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 ```

 so I click on choose file
-it opens up file e
+it opens up file explore and I select an empty file attacker.txt
+I click on the upload button and here's what I